List of tallest buildings in Orlando: Map of tallest buildings

-The map below shows the location of buildings taller than 200 ft (61 ft) in Downtown Orlando, where the majority of the city's tallest buildings are.
+The map below shows the location of buildings taller than 200 ft (61 m) in Downtown Orlando, where the majority of the city's tallest buildings are.
 Each marker is numbered by the building's height rank, and colored by the decade of its completion.

 Tallest buildings

-This list ranks completed skyscrapers and high-rises in Orlando that stand at least 200 ft (61 m) tall as of 2025, based on standard height measurement.
+This list ranks completed skyscrapers and high-rises in Orlando that stand at least 200 ft (61 m) tall as of 2026, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
 The “Year” column indicates the year of completion.
 Buildings tied in height are sorted by year of completion, and then alphabetically.
 Free-standing structures are included for comparison purposes.